-Stomach growling, or borborygmi, is a normal phenomenon that anyone can experience.
-It is associated with hunger, slow or incomplete digestion, or the consumption of certain foods.
+Stomach growling, or borborygmi, can result from hunger, slow or incomplete digestion, or the consumption of certain foods.

 These growling and rumbling noises do not always emanate from the stomach, however, as they can also come from the small intestine further along the digestive tract.